Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Make sure that written submissions are short and directly address the points at issue.
 This helps in making your application clear and to the point.

-Itemize and Separate Submissions
+Itemise and Separate Submissions

 Counteract Respondent’s Arguments

 Include submissions that specifically address and refute the respondent’s reasons for short payment or any deductions.
+This is crucial because a respondent cannot introduce a new reason for non-payment in their adjudication response that was not already included in their payment schedule.

 Use Visual Aids